flashbots/relayscan/docs/adrs/202405-bidcollect.md

 ### Next up (must have)

 - Diagram showing the flow of data and the components involved
+- Consider methodology of storing "relay"
 - File Output
   - Combine all individual files into a big file
   - Consider gzipped CSV output: https://gist.github.com/mchirico/6147687 (currently, an hour of bids is about 300MB)
   - Consider Parquet output files
+  - Upload to S3 + R2 (see also mempool dumpster scripts)

 ### Could have